- CDC TB

 Madison County Health Department provides screening services for tuberculosis during regular clinic hours.
 Targeted tuberculosis testing is done by determining if a person has had risk of being infected with the bacteria that causes tuberculosis and if a person has a condition associated with progression from tuberculosis infection to tuberculosis disease.
 If no risk is identified, the person will be issued a waiver and screening tests will not be done.
 Persons with identified risk are screened with either a skin test or a blood test.

 The TB skin test (also called the Mantoux tuberculin skin test) is performed by injecting a small amount of fluid (called tuberculin) into the skin in the lower part of the arm.
-The person given the tuberculin skin test must return to the health department within 48 to 72 hours to have a trained health care worker look for a reaction on the arm.
-The health care worker will look for a raised, hard area or swelling, and if present, measure its size using a ruler.
+The person given the tuberculin skin test must return to the health department in 48 to 72 hours to have a nurse look for a reaction on the arm.
+The nurse will look for a raised, hard area, and if present, measure its size using a ruler.
 Redness by itself is not considered part of the reaction.

 TB blood tests (also called interferon-gamma release assays or IGRAs) measure how the immune system reacts to the bacteria that cause TB.

-A positive skin test means that the person has been infected with TB bacteria.
+A positive TB screening test means that the person has been infected with TB bacteria.
 Additional tests are needed to determine if the person has latent TB infection or TB disease.
-A health care worker will then provide treatment as needed.

-A negative IGRA means that the person's blood did not react to the test and that latent TB infection or TB disease is not likely.
+A negative TB screening test means that the person's blood did not react to the test and that latent TB infection or TB disease is not likely.

-An individual with a positive screening test will be evaluated by our physician.
-If he determines the client does not have active TB disease but has latent TB infection, he may recommend treatment with a medicine called Isoniazid.
-The client must return to the health department each month to be evaluated.
-The client will be treated and monitored for 9 months.
+An individual with a positive screening test will be evaluated and a chest x-ray will be done.
+If he/she determines the client does not have active TB disease but has latent TB infection, treatment may recommended.
+Clients are assessed to determine which medicine is best for their circumstances.
+The client must return to the health department regularly to be evaluated.

 If a client is diagnosed with active tuberculosis, a nurse will make a home visit each day to give the client their medicine.
 Blood tests will be ordered as well as cultures on sputums and follow-up chest x-rays.
 The nurse will monitor and evaluate the patient until released from the physician (6 to 12 months).